 But, of course, the in-person education is really what allowed me to throttle my growth.
 In 2017 I took a week-long intensive workshop with Maggie Steber.
 In 2018, I took another intensive workshop with Harvey Stein.

-Starting in 2019, I started taking classes with Andrew Shapiro at the Austin School of Photography.
-I finished 12 weeks of classes, all the school offers.
+Starting in 2019, I took 6 months of classes with Andrew Shapiro at the Austin School of Photography.
 That taught me a solid technical and artistic education.